Is Assumable Debt a Positive Attribute in Selling a Property? – by Jason Punzel

 One of the first questions we get asked by buyers when marketing a property is “What type of debt is on the property, can it be assumed, or must it be assumed?”
 Thus, sellers need to know, “Is assumable debt a positive attribute in selling a property?”

-There are many different types of debt available; Fannie/Freddie long term debt, HUD, CMBS (yes, it is making a comeback), bonds, and commercial bank debt.
+There are many different types of debt available; Fannie/Freddie long term debt, HUD, CMBS (yes, it is making a comeback), bonds, commercial bank debt and private lenders.
 Some debt must be assumed by a new buyer, some debt has high pre-payment penalties so it needs to be assumed (but doesn’t have to be), some debt has an option to be assumed, and some debt can NOT be assumed.

 The best type of debt is when the buyer has the option to assume the debt, but if they don’t, the pre-payment penalty is very small, or none at all.
 Assuming existing debt can be very advantageous for a buyer in a raising interest rate environment, which has not been the case in recent years.
-However, if a property had long term financing at 5%, and the current interest rate to finance a property is 7%, obviously, this would have a monetary value to the buyer, and could be calculated using a discounted cash flow analysis over the life of the loan.
+For example, if a property had long term financing at 4%, and the current interest rate to finance a property is 6%, this would have a monetary value to the buyer and could be calculated using a discounted cash flow analysis over the life of the loan.
 Additionally, if the property is older, smaller, or in a rural location where new debt might be hard to obtain, assuming existing debt can also be very valuable to a new buyer.

 Typically, we recommend that if the seller does have assumable debt that they give the buyer the option to assume the debt.
 If there is a pre-payment penalty, that should be reflected in the sales price so a buyer knows the value to the seller if they assume the debt at closing.